Razor308/Git-beginners-guide/README.md

 For example, below is a screenshot of my professor's class repository that he had all his students fork using the ```Fork``` button circled in red.

-We do assignments in our forked copies, and make pull requests in his repo to submit our assignments.
+We do assignments in our forked copies, and make pull requests in his repository to submit our assignments.

-Unless you take his class, you probably won't need to make pull requests to the repository you forked from.
+Unless you take his class, you probably won't need to make pull requests.

 <img src="images/fork.png" width="1000">